oberon-lang/oberon-lang.github.io/_posts/2022-05-15-towards-exception-handling.md

 author: Rochus Keller
 ---

+#### State of error handling in Oberon and Modula-2
 Original Oberon has little provisions for handling error conditions.
-The Oberon-07 specification [Wi16] doesn't mention errors at all; neither do the Oberon-2 [Mo91] nor the original Oberon specification [Wi88b], but both define the HALT() predefined procedure to terminate the program, and both specify conditions under which the program execution is automatically aborted (e.g. if the dynamic type doesn't meet a type guard).
+The Oberon-07 specification [Wi16] doesn't mention errors at all; neither do the Oberon-2 [Mo91] nor the original Oberon specification [Wi88b], but both define the `HALT()` predefined procedure to terminate the program, and both specify conditions under which the program execution is automatically aborted (e.g. if the dynamic type doesn't meet a type guard).

 As we know, Oberon evolved from Modula-2 by very few additions and many more subtractions [Wi88a].
 So it makes sense to check how error handling was considered in Modula-2.
 As with Oberon neither the standard textbook nor the language report [Wi88c] specifically address error condition handling; but the examples suggest that calling HALT is an appropriate measure to do so.
 However, there are other publications that specifically address this issue; e.g. [Re87] recommends user supplied error handling routines which are passed to an instance of an abstract data type via a SetErrorHandler procedure, but also states that this solution was not as elegant as the exception handling provided in Ada, especially with reusable modules.
 The recommended method also works with Oberon, but also suffers from the drawbacks described in [Re87].

+#### Discussion of existing solutions
 In Ada [Ad86], which appeared at about the same time as Modula-2, for each block of statements an exception handler can be optionally declared.
 An exception is just a symbol of type `exception`.
 There are predefined exceptions (like `constraint_error` if e.g. a negative integer is assigned to a natural) and custom exceptions (e.g. `My_Exception : exception;`).
 An exception can be raised anywhere in the code with a statement like e.g `raise My_Exception;`.
 An exception handler lists the exceptions to be handled and associates each with the statements to be executed in case of the exception.
 If an exception is not handled by a handler it is handed up the call chain to the next handler and so on.
 Here is an example:

 ```